 People with Disabilities Program

-The People with Disabilities Program (PWD) ensures that people with disabilities have equal Federal employment opportunities.
+The People with Disability Program (PWD) ensures that people with disabilities have equal federal employment opportunities.
 The FAA actively recruits, hires, promotes, retains, develops, and advances people with disabilities.

 The "On-the-Spot" special appointment authority is a non-competitive hiring method for filling vacancies for people with disabilities.
 Full benefits are awarded to the non-competitive appointee.

-An applicant wishing to be hired through the non-competitive process should be prepared to provide his or her résumé, references, and academic transcripts.
+An applicant seeking a position through the non-competitive process should be prepared to provide his or her resume, references, and academic transcripts.
 They are also required to provide documentation pertaining to the existence of a disability.
+This documentation must be provided to the hiring agency before an individual can be hired.

 The disability certification and job readiness certification must be on the author's professional letterhead stationery, and can come from: